Tool to convert to hexadecimal base (base 16) or from hexadecimal base. Numbers written in hexa use digits from 0 to 9 and letters from a to f.

 HTML colors are coded by an RGB triplet coded in hex: each component (red, green, blue) goes from 00 to FF (0 to 255 in decimal).

 dCode retains ownership of the "Hexadecimal (Base 16)" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Hexadecimal (Base 16)" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Hexadecimal (Base 16)" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Hexadecimal (Base 16)" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Hexadecimal (Base 16)" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Hexadecimal (Base 16)" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Hexadecimal (Base 16)" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.